rocknRol/max7219mat/README.md

 };
 ```

-The driver generates all signals needed to MAX7219.
+The driver generates all signals needed to the chip MAX7219.
 This signals are shown in the following Timing Diagram (extraxted from MAXIM MAX7219 Datasheet):

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/dgr1.png)